STHobbes/First-FTC/README.md

 # First-FTC

-* status: In development, expect frequent changes.
+* status: Release
-* version: 0.7 - additional power_accel_decel fixes, added the android studio versions of this software which makes the traction a component implemented through an **ITraction** interface.
-* version: 0.65 - fixed power_accel_decel error in acceleration ramp; adjusted drive constants and motor directions.
-* version: 0.6 - The full suite is here for mecanum drives.
-The other referenced drives will be added for release 1.0
+* version: 0.90 - All the basic programming principles for drive are here.
+* TODO: The final versions are all in the android programming directory (ftc-app).
+Not all of these have been back-ported to blocks and on-bot-java (I will get to that).

 These are some FTC robotics code samples for mentoring FTC teams at Hood River Valley High School (HRVHS).
 The majority of our teams are programming in blocks, some in on-bot-java.